Diary Of A School Nurse: 2021

 + this post contains affiliate links +

-Hopefully Helpful School Nurse Tip: All school staff like to feel remembered and appreciated.
-Use this poem to help celebrate your bus drivers during Bus Safety Week!
+Hopefully Helpful School Nurse Tip: All school staff like to feel remembered and appreciated; even the bus drivers.

 FREEHappy school bus safety week!
 FREE